-Known as the plant of immortality, the aloe vera cactus plant can be found in desert regions of Africa and India—and even in my backyard here in Southern California.
-How did it get its fancy moniker?
+How did aloe come to be known as the plant of immortality?
 It's all thanks to the high levels of amino acids, minerals, and vitamins contained in the aloe vera gel [source].

 Aloe vera is packed with vitamins, phytonutrients, and antioxidants that benefit skin, hair, health, and body [source].
 While it's often used topically to soothe skin ailments, you can also drink aloe vera and reap the same healing benefits from the inside out.